of the materials that make the seafloor by efficiently

 integrating thousands of individual datasets.
 The goal is to bring

-seabed information - and today's information - from marine geology,
+seabed information - and today's latest information - from marine geology,

 into one seabed mapping that can fulfil the community needs for

 information on many spatial scales.
 The system deals with